strapi/documentation/docs/developer-docs/latest/concepts/draft-and-publish.md

 ## Activating or deactivating the draft and publish feature

-By default, the draft and publish feature is activated for all newly created collection and single types.
-It is however possible to deactivate the feature at content type level (i.e. it can be activated for one content type, but deactivated for another).
+By default, the draft and publish feature is enabled for all newly created collection and single types.
+It is however possible to disable the feature at the content-type level (i.e. it can be enabled for one content type, but disabled for another).

 ::: warning
 If the feature is deactivated while contents are saved as drafts, they will automatically be deleted.
 Make sure all contents are published before deactivating the feature.